-A lively cat, the Balinese is also loving and will sit quietly with his owner, purring and being petted.
+A lively cat, the Balinese is also loving and will sit quietly with her parent, purring and being petted.

 Balinese At a glance